merlyescalona/simphycompress/README.md

 - `-ip <input_prefix>, --input-prefix <input_prefix>`: Prefix of the FASTA filenames.

 Optional arguments:
-- `-n <N_seq_size>, --nsize <N_seq_size>`
-    Number of N's that will be introduced to separate the sequences selected.
+- `-n <N_seq_size>, --nsize <N_seq_size>`: Number of N's that will be introduced to separate the sequences selected.
 If the parameter is not set, the output file per replicate will be a multiple alignment sequence file, otherwise, the output will be a single sequence file per replicate consisting of a concatenation of the reference sequences selected separated with as many N's as set for this parameter.
-- `-l <log_level>, --log <log_level>`
-    Specified level of log that will be shown through the standard output.
+- `-l <log_level>, --log <log_level>`: Specified level of log that will be shown through the standard output.
 Entire log will be stored in a separate file.
-Values:['DEBUG', 'INFO', 'WARNING', 'ERROR'].
-Default: 'INFO'.
+    - Values:['DEBUG', 'INFO', 'WARNING', 'ERROR'].
+    - Default: 'INFO'.

 Information arguments:
   - `-v, --version`: Show program's version number and exit